• Products

 • About Us

 Put points in perspective – Headlines sometimes bear news of the Dow Jones Industrial Average (Dow) dropping, inciting market fear.
 But it’s all relative.
-A 1% swing at year-end 2023 levels is equal to 377 points.
+A 1% swing at year-end 2024 levels was equal to 425 points.
 When the Dow was at 10,000 points, a 1% swing was only 100 points.
 Volatility is a matter of perspective.

-There’s an index for that – The Cboe VIX Index (VIX), or “fear index,” is a gauge of investor sentiment.
-The VIX tends to have an inverse correlation to the S&P 500 Index.
-When the market is down, fear is up, and vice versa.
+There’s an index for that – The Cboe VIX Index (VIX), or “fear index,” measures the market’s expectations for volatilty over the next 30 days.
+The VIX tends to have an inverse correlation to the S&P 500 Index: When the market is down, fear is up, and vice versa.
 A score below 20 generally indicates investor contentment; a score above 30 suggests anxiety.

 The only thing to fear is extreme fear itself – A VIX score of 40 or higher indicates extreme fear among investors.
 This doesn’t happen often.
 In fact, since 2010, the VIX has only spiked so high on 51 trading days.1

-Volatility in 2023 was much lower than usual – With a backdrop of moderating inflation and several pauses in interest-rate hikes by the Federal Reserve, volatility in the S&P 500 Index in 2023 was less than two-thirds the 10-year historical average from 2013-2022.
-Only 14% of trading days in 2023 had swings of + or - 1%.2
+Volatility in 2024 was much lower than usual – With a backdrop of moderating inflation and several pauses in interest-rate hikes by the Federal Reserve, volatility in the S&P 500 Index in 2024 was less than the 10-year historical average from 2014-2023.
+Only 19% of trading days in 2024 had swings of +/-1%.2

 Patience is a virtue?
 While investing in the stock market has its ups and downs, the longer an investor stays invested, the less significant those bumps in the road appear.
 As represented by the S&P 500 Index, stocks have tended to be up more often for investors who held on for longer (see charts below).